 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Amex Green Card welcome bonus
+Amex Green Card review

 Many people will get the most value out of their points by transferring them to any of Amex’s travel partners.
 Here are some of the best ways to use Amex points, and what’s possible with 30,000 Amex Membership Rewards points: